hiimkoin/Crockford-challenges/README.md

 Challenges from Doug Crockford's JavaScript Good Parts course on Front-end Masters which can be found at https://frontendmasters.com/courses/javascript-the-good-parts/

 My answers will be written in both ES3/5 and ES6 (ES-2015)

+2. Write two binary functions, 'add' and 'mul', that take two numbers and return their sum and product.